viamrobotics/docs/docs/how-tos/hello-world-module.md

 cost: "0"
 ---

-This guide will walk you through creating two simple {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} that respond to API calls by returning a random number, and a configured image.
+This guide will walk you through creating two simple {{< glossary_tooltip term_id="modular-resource" text="modular resources" >}} that respond to API calls by returning a configured image, and a random number.
 By the end of this guide, you will be able to create your own {{< glossary_tooltip term_id="module" text="modules" >}} and [modular resources](/registry/modular-resources/).

 {{% alert title="In this page" color="tip" %}}